cbor: ^4.0.0 copied to clipboard

 - Smallest size first is used, i.e. if an int can be encoded in one byte then this size is used, similarly a double will be encoded into its smallest precision size(unless you specify otherwise);

-The implementation of maps restricts map keys to be of either string or integer type, note however that at the moment decoding to JSON will fail if map keys are not strings.
+The implementation of maps restricts map keys to be of a non-iterable type such as string or integer, note however that at the moment decoding to JSON will fail if map keys are not strings.

 Please examine the files in the examples directory for usage examples and the API docs for greater detail.

 In general the package guarantees to decode what it encodes and should decode all well formed CBOR data.
 Decoded output takes the form of standard Dart types, i.e. floats become doubles, text become String, arrays become Lists etc. This allows a simple interface for encoding from the Dart world and a simple interface to Dart world from the decoder.